dexie/dexie-website/docs/Promise/Promise.PSD.md

 ### Description

-Analogous to [Thread-specific data](http://en.wikipedia.org/wiki/Thread-Specific_Data), Promise-specific data contains static data bound to the execution flow of a Promise.
+Analogous to [Thread-specific data](http://en.wikipedia.org/wiki/Thread-Specific_Data), Promise-specific data contains static data bound to the execution flow of a Promise flow or tree.

 ### Purpose